K79SN4/acode-plugin-asc/README.md

 2. **Pass Arguments**:
    Use the textarea (marked as `ARGV`) to provide custom arguments for the compiler.
 3. **Compile Project**:
-   Click the `Run` button to compile the current project (the top-most folder opened in Acode).
+   Click the `Compile` button to compile the current project (the top-most folder opened in Acode).

    Output messages are displayed in the `STDOUT` section, and errors in the `STDERR` section.